osg-htc/docs/docs/security/host-certs/overview.md

   for more details.
   Let's Encrypt is not IGTF-accredited so their certificates are not suitable for WLCG services.

-- DigiCert IGTF:
-  an IGTF-accredited CA for services that interact with the WLCG;
-  **certificates are no longer issued by this CA**.

 If neither of the above options work for your site, the OSG also accepts all [IGTF-accredited CAs](https://repo.opensciencegrid.org/cadist/).